oleracea1/rockstarstorage3/README.md

 ## Using different environments (dev, preview, www)

-- Run `amplify env add` to add a new environment.
+- Run `amplify env add` to add a new environment (f.e. "preview" or "wwww")
 - Run `amplify init`
 - Run `amplify push` to push the newly created environment